felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.31.0-dev.6 =

-(2018/09/14) Added support for Schema scripts / blocks in Schema CreativeWork webpage content (Article, BlogPosting, etc.) added as a Schema "hasPart" property (Pro version).
+(2018/09/14) Added support for Schema scripts / blocks in Schema CreativeWork webpage content (Article, BlogPosting, etc.) added as a "hasPart" or "mentions" property (Pro version).

 = 1.30.3 =